JonnyBanana/SASS-PixelArt-Pack/README.md

 ![Alt text](https://i.imgur.com/6mqcKHD.jpg "SASS-PixelArt-Pack-by-Jonny-Banana")

-In this directory you will find the scss array with dozens of preset hexadecimal colors. you can see the hexadecimal color table in the pdf inside the directory, or from here:
+In this directory you will find the scss grid with dozens of preset hexadecimal colors. you can see the hexadecimal color table in the pdf inside the directory, or from here:

 http://www.sitiwebgallery.it/blog/tabella-colori.php